 The PSC regularly organizes public round table discussions as part of its PSC PhD Program Science and Policy.
 Scientists and experts from federal agencies, NGOs and private organizations debate policy-relevant topics such as climate change and biodiversity loss.

 The Plant Science at School teacher training programme offers training for teachers interested in bringing current topics of plant science research into their classroom.

 PSC Plant Science Expeditions offer young people access to experiments, geocaching trails and hands-on workshops.
 Young people have the opportunity to work with scientists on challenging questions in plant sciences, such as food security and global change.

 In 2003 the ETH Zurich, the Universities of Zurich and Basel began a long-term research collaboration with Syngenta, supporting PhD and/or Postdoc fellowships each year.
 More than 20 PhD and Post doc projects have been funded so far.

-In March 2012, the PSC launched PLANT FELLOWS, an international post doc fellowship program in plant sciences.
+In 2012, the PSC launched PLANT FELLOWS, a unique international post doc fellowship program in plant sciences.
 20 international organisations are serving as hosts for almost 60 Post docs.